antononcube/Raku-ML-HashTriesWithFrequencies/README-work.md

 [Tries (Prefix trees)](https://en.wikipedia.org/wiki/Trie)
 with frequencies.

-The package should be seen as Machine Learning (ML) functionalities, not "just" a Trie data structure ones.
+The package provides Machine Learning (ML) functionalities, not "just" a Trie data structure.

-This Raku implementation closely follows the Java implementation [AAp3].
+This Raku implementation closely follows the Mathematica implementation [AAp2].

-The system of function names follows the one used in the Mathematica package [AAp2].
+**Remark:** There is a Raku package with an alternative implementation, [AAp6], which is the *primary* Tries-with-frequencies package.

-**Remark:** Below Mathematica and Wolfram Language (WL) are used as synonyms.
+The package in this repository, `ML::HashTriesWithFrequencies`, is made mostly for comparison studies.

 ------